Intrauterine Device (IUD)

 Check your IUD is in place a few times in the first month and then after each period, or at regular intervals.

-It's very unlikely that your IUD will come out, but if you can't feel the threads or think it's moved, you may not be protected against pregnancy.
+It's very unlikely that your IUD will come out, but if you cannot feel the threads or think it's moved, you may not be protected against pregnancy.

 See a GP or nurse straight away and use additional contraception, such as condoms, until your IUD has been checked.

-If you've had sex recently, you may need to use emergency contraception.
+If you have had sex recently, you may need to use emergency contraception.

-Your partner shouldn't be able to feel your IUD during sex.
+Your partner should not be able to feel your IUD during sex.
 If they can, see a GP or nurse for a check-up.

 Removing an IUD